20 Tips for Starting Your Medical Career

 14. Walk, Don’t Run

 Whether you’re new to the position or an experienced veteran, its still important to take your time (within reason) to avoid making costly mistakes.
 Don’t rush through things just to get them done if it is taking away from the quality of care or service that you’re providing.
+This kinda echoes the earlier sentiment we’ve highlighted about how you don’t want to rush things to make an impression about yourself.
+Take your time and focus on what you can do the job correctly.

 15. Learn From Mistakes